Transportation of Mortal Remains

 Q14.
 What are the most common causes of delay in repatriation and how can they be avoided?

-• Post-mortem / judicial investigation — this is unavoidable if ordered by French authorities; the funeral agency will monitor progress
+• • Post-mortem / judicial investigation — unavoidable if ordered by French authorities; the funeral agency will monitor progress.

-• Delay in obtaining the NOC from the Embassy — avoid by submitting complete documents to the Embassy promptly
+• • Delay in obtaining the NOC from the Embassy — avoid by submitting complete documents promptly.

-• Air cargo availability — the funeral agency will manage this; flexibility on departure date helps
+• • Air cargo availability — managed by the funeral agency; flexibility on timing helps reduce delays.

-• Family delay in making decisions — quick, clear communication and authorisation from the family speeds up every step
+• • Family delay in decision-making — quick and clear communication from the family speeds up the entire process.

-⚠ The most preventable cause of delay is the delayed decision-making by the next of kins.
-Every hour saved at the beginning can save days at the end.
+⚠ The most preventable cause of delay is delayed decision-making by the next of kin.
+Every hour saved at the beginning can save days later in the process.

 Q15.
 What should the family do if they are outside France and cannot travel?

-• Formally authorise the funeral agency to act on their behalf — this is done in writing (a Power of Attorney or authorisation letter may be required by the agency)
+• • Formally authorise the funeral agency to act on their behalf.
+A written authorisation or Power of Attorney may be required.

-• The Embassy can provide an introductory communication to French authorities where necessary, but the family must have a representative (the funeral agency) on the ground.
+• • The Embassy may provide introductory communication to French authorities where necessary, but a local representative (funeral agency) is required on the ground.

-• If no family at all can be reached, the Embassy will coordinate with local Indian community organisations for assistance.
+• • If no family can be reached, the Embassy will coordinate with local Indian community organisations for assistance.

 Q16.
 Is the Indian national's body insured?
 How should families check?

-• Families should check the following sources for insurance coverage:
+• • Families should check the following sources for possible insurance coverage:

-• Travel insurance policy (if the deceased was travelling) — check the policy documents or contact the insurer
+• • Travel insurance policy (if the deceased was travelling) — check policy documents or contact the insurer

-• Employer contract (for migrant or contract workers) — many employment contracts include repatriation clauses
+• • Employer contract (for migrant or contract workers) — many employment contracts include repatriation coverage

-• Credit card travel protection (some bank/credit card accounts include basic travel insurance)
+• • Credit card travel protection (some bank or credit cards include basic travel insurance)

-• If insurance or employer coverage exists, this may be utilised.
+• • If insurance or employer coverage exists, it may be used to support repatriation costs.

-• The funeral agency can often help identify and liaise with insurance companies — mention any known insurance details to the agency upfront.
+• • The funeral agency can assist in identifying and liaising with insurance companies — all known insurance details should be shared with them at the earliest stage.

 QUICK REFERENCE — Key Contacts & Documents